-Through flexible financing options like our Income Share Agreement (ISA), Access Labs Initiative for low-income students, and various scholarships to qualified women, minorities, and veterans, as well as merit-based scholarship, we’re removing the high-cost barrier to entry associated with higher education and many coding bootcamps.
+Through flexible financing options like our Income Share Agreement (ISA) and various scholarships to qualified women, minorities, and veterans, as well as merit-based scholarship, we’re removing the high-cost barrier to entry associated with higher education and many coding bootcamps.

 As a part of our ongoing effort to support diversity and gender parity in tech, Flatiron School is pleased to offer various scholarships to qualified women, minorities, and veterans, as well as merit-based scholarship.

 We care deeply about creating a better tech culture – at Flatiron School and beyond.
 Our leadership team are active voices in conversations about how we make this vision a reality.